rajkadakia/Daily_quotes/README.md

 > _Tall oaks grow from little acorns. — Andrew Carnegie_

+> _You are the sky.
+Everything else - it's just the weather. — Pema Chodron_

 - Each quote is inserted into this file just above the marker `<!--QUOTE_END-->`.
 - Each quote insertion is committed separately to simulate 3 contributions.